akhilsaini/aws-csa-2017/README.md

 ## Architecting for AWS Cloud - Best Practices

-  - Business Benefits of Cloud.
+  - Business Benefits of Cloud
     - No upfront investment
     - just in time infrastructure
     - more efficient resource utilization
     - usage based billing
     - reduced time to market,

-  - Technical Benefits.
+  - Technical Benefits
+    - Scriptable Infrastructure
+    - Auto Scaling
+    - Proactive Scaling
+    - Efficient Development Lifecycle
+    - Improved Testability

-Scriptable Infrastructure, Auto Scaling, Proactive Scaling, Efficient Development Lifecycle, Improved Testability, Disaster Recovery and Business Connectivity, Overflow traffic into the cloud.
+    - Disaster Recovery and Business Connectivity
+    - Overflow traffic into the cloud.

-  - Design for failure.
+  - Design for failure

-Be pessimistic and design for failure.
-Assume capacity will be impacted, software will fail, and VMs will crash
+    - Be pessimistic and design for failure.Always design, implement and deploy for automated recovery from failure.
+    - Assume your H/W will fail.
+    - Assume capacity will be impacted.
+You'll be slammed with more than expected number of requests within a day.
+    - Software will fail.
+    - VMs will crash.
+    - Think about recovery strategies during design time.

   - Decouple your components – [Key SQS].